-Students must take and successfully complete RT 100 before re-entry into the program.
-During RT 100, the student will demonstrate continual competency on each initial competency achieved prior to the stepout.
+Students are required to take and successfully complete RT 100 prior to re-entry into the program.
+During RT 100, the student will demonstrate continual competency on each initial competency achieved prior to the step-out.

 Before Withdrawing from a Course